panchul/workspace/doc/Python.md

 From https://stackoverflow.com/questions/38109270/cv2-import-error-on-jupyter-notebook :

-By default: Anaconda (jupyter notebook) has its own version of Python & packages once it has been installed on your PC.
+By default, Anaconda (jupyter notebook) has its own version of Python & packages once it has been installed on your PC.
-If you have Python x.x installed on your PC, and you installed OpenCV or -whatever packages- using the package manager of this python version, it does NOT mean your jupyter notebook will get access to these python packages you installed earlier.
+If you have Python x.x installed on your PC, and you installed OpenCV or _whatever_packages_ using the package manager of this python version, it does NOT mean your jupyter notebook will get access to these python packages you installed earlier.
 They are not living in the same folder.
 To illustrate this, open your windows CMD and write :

     $ python